threefoldtecharchive/info_manual3/wiki/tfchain_portal/tfchain_portal_ui_activation.md

 !!!include:tfchain_portal_list

 Activate your account by accepting the Terms & Conditions.
+You will get prompted to sign in the Polkadot extension.

 ![](img/grid3_portal_terms_conditions.png ':size=600')